 I try visiting another castle and go through Hell to get to Battle Creek

-After my St. Louis photo-stop, I was off to Owosso about 30 miles south and 18 miles to the east.
+After my Saint Louis photo-stop, I was off to Owosso about 30 miles south and 18 miles to the east.
 Since the Castle Museum in Saginaw had been closed, I had more free time to travel east – away from the day’s end point in Battle Creek.
 Owosso was the home of James Oliver Curwood a conservationist and immensely successful writer of adventure stories whose works have mostly faded from the popular consciousness.

-The James Oliver Curwood story
+The James Oliver Curwood story.

-I suspect that if I asked most readers to name the title of a Jack London novel they’d likely respond with either – White Fang, The Call of the Wild, or The Sea Wolf.
+I suspect that if I asked most readers to name the title of a Jack London novel they’d likely respond quickly with either – White Fang, The Call of the Wild, or The Sea Wolf.
 If I repeated this exercise with James Oliver Curwood, I suspect I’d elicit little more than blank stares.
 Curwood, who was a contemporary of London’s, certainly achieved equal or greater fame during their lifetimes but is less remembered today.
 (It’s reported that at the time of his death in 1927 Curwood was the world’s highest paid author on a per word basis.)

-(Curwood in 1907 – Owosso Historical Commission)
+[Photo of Curwood in 1907 from Owosso Historical Commission.]

 One might say that James Curwood was born to be a writer.
 He started writing at age nine and published his first short story, The Terror of Athabasca, in 1894 at age sixteen.
 He spent some years writing for the Detroit Free Press and was, at one time, hired by the Canadian government to promote immigration and tourism in the western reaches of that nation – reportedly the only American entrusted with a project of this nature.